uowaep/CubiQuake/README.md

 - update world generator to use cluster prefabs

 ### ChangeLog
+r83
+- added wedge and wedgetip shapes
+- added more angles of rotation to shapes (All angles are possible now with non-symmetrical shapes.)
+- chunks are now drawn from closest to furthest for 25% ish FPS increase
+- greatly improved chunk and cluster lookup speed by using entity references rather than findradius()
+- chunk and cluster entities are re-used where possible to reduce allocations and memfree usage
+- moved face rendering functions to their own file in csqc
+- moved shape functions to their own files in csqc
+- no longer using dpcompat_findradiusarealinks cvar
+- changed some instances of world to NULL
+- removed some unused variables

 r78
 - added ramp shape (with collision)
 - added 2 axis block rotation (textures stay aligned to the world) (keys: [ ] -+)